DVD Sizes: What’s the Relation Between DVD Sizes and Its Capacities?

 100% Secure

-Step 1Launch the 4Easysoft DVD Ripper and click the "Load DVD" button to choose the type you want to load.
-Then, insert your DVD of any size into the DVD drive on your computer.
+Step 1Launch the 4Easysoft DVD Ripper and click the "Load DVD" button to open the DVD disc after you insert the DVD of any size into the DVD drive on your computer.
 The main title of your DVD will now be shown.

 Step 2Now, click the "Full Title List" button to load the selected titles.
 You can click the titles you want to add.
-Once you’re satisfied with your choice, click the "OK" button to confirm your decision and proceed with the process.
+Once you’re satisfied with your choice, click the "OK" button.

-Step 3Click the "Rip All to" button to customize the output settings and choose the output format for ISO files or any digital formats, such as MP4, MOV, WMV, MP3, and so on.
+Step 3Click the "Rip All to" button to customize the output settings and choose the output format for any digital formats, such as MP4, MOV, WMV, MP3, and so on.
 Finally, click the "Rip All" button to save the ripped file of any DVD size.

 FAQs About DVD Sizes & Capacities